nidkil/redis-test/README.md

 This is were it gets a little more interesting.
 This example uses the module `redis-smq`, which provides a very straight forward queue implementation.

-The example is located in `examples/basic`.
+The example is located in `examples/producer-consumer`.
 To run it execute the following scripts in order:

 1. The monitor

     The monitor is a very basic web interface that you can monitor the producers and consumers with.

-    - Start it with `node examples/producer-consumer/monitor.js`
+    - Start it with `node examples/producer-consumer/monitor.js` or `npm run run:monitor`
     - Open a browser and go to `http://localhost:3000`

 2. The producer